 Sandra was invited as jury member in different competitions including the Steinway & Sons International Youth Piano Competition, Hong Kong International Youth Performance Arts Festival, Macao International Art Open Competition, Asia (International) Music Competition, Macao - Asia Pacific Youth Piano Competition, Macao Piano Competition and The International Liszt Ferenc Competition.
 Besides performing and teaching, she is an active emcee/host and interpreter in different music events, and has worked with musicians including Yulianna Avdeeva (First Prize of International Chopin Piano Competition, Lukas Geniušas (Second Prize of International Chopin Piano Competition and International Tchaikovsky Competition), Adriano Jordão (first director of the Macau International Music Festival, renowned pianist), Antônio Meneses (First Prize of International Competition in Munich and Tchaikovsky Competition).

 Sandra found her interest in piano at a very young age, and received the Performer’s Diploma from the Associated Board of the Royal Schools of Music.
 Under the sponsorship of the Macao Foundation and Macao Government, she received her Bachelor and Master degrees at Wright State University and University of Cincinnati College-Conservatory of Music, majoring in piano performance.
 Her major mentors include Steinway artists Eugene Pridonoff (student of renowned Beethoven specialist Rudolf Serkin), Elisabeth Pridonoff, Dr. Jackson Leung and Dr. Kam Cheok Weng.
 She also studied vocal with Dr. Diana Cataldi and harpsichord with Dr. Vivian Montgomery.
 She has worked with masters including Emile Naoumoff, Hie-Yon Choi, Edward Auer, Lambert Orkis, David Hardy, Paul Katz, Lee Fiser, Kurt Sassmanshaus, Michael Chertock, Thomas Linde, Franklin Cox and the Ariel Quartet.
-Since graduation, she was the faculty member of Macao Conservatory School of Music and Macao Polytechnic Institute School of Arts, She currently serves as the guest keyboardist of Macao Orchestra and Macao Chinese Orchestra.
+Since graduation, she was the faculty member of Macao Conservatory School of Music and Macao Polytechnic Institute School of Arts, She is currently teaching at Beijing Normal University - Hong Kong Baptist University United International College, and serves as the guest keyboardist of Macao Orchestra and Macao Chinese Orchestra.